codeblech/AI_Planet_backend/README.md

 cd frontend
 python -m http.server 9000
 ```
-> This frontend is currently configured to with with locally hosted backend.
+> This frontend is currently configured to work with locally hosted backend.
 It can be changed to use the deployed backend by changing the url in the fetch requrests.

 ## Demo